Dan Friedkin will have a decision to make on Everton boss Sean Dyche [Credit Imago]

 Everton Kevin Thelwell Sean Dyche

-Sean Dyche and Kevin Thelwell have got along well at Everton
+Sean Dyche and Kevin Thelwell both have Everton deals expiring in the summer.

 Dyche has divided opinion among fans, even as he has done what's been asked of him by keeping the Toffees in the top flight during all the chaos of the past couple of years, and he seems to realise he was the man for the job at a unique point in the club's history [Sky Sports, 5 October].